jsilberm/newdocs/content/Drivers/sonic/sonic_api_userguide.md

 pnso_error_t pnso_init(struct pnso_init_params *init_params);
 ```

-Please note:* Caller is responsible for allocation and deallocation of memory for input parameters.*
+**Please note:** Caller is responsible for allocation and deallocation of memory for input parameters.

-The **‘**pnso_init_params**’** represents the initialization parameters for Pensando offload services.
+The ‘**pnso_init_params**’ represents the initialization parameters for Pensando offload services.
 It is a struct and is defined as follow:

-* per_core_qdepth: Specifies the maximum number of parallel outstanding requests per host CPU core.
+* **per_core_qdepth**: Specifies the maximum number of parallel outstanding requests per host CPU core.

-* block_size: Specifies the native filesystem block size in bytes.
+* **block_size**: Specifies the native filesystem block size in bytes.

 ```
 struct pnso_init_params {